How to Store the Most Popular Collectibles Properly: From A to Z

 Using professional hat boxes is the best way to store collectible hats.
 These boxes will protect your most valuable hats from dust and prevent exposure to harsh light.
 If you are storing hats in your home, you can also outfit a dresser with drawer dividers to keep all your caps in pristine condition.
 Learn more about how to properly store & organize your hat collection.

 How to Store Collectible Ink Pens

-Ink pens and collectible fountain pens should be stored in a cool, dry area.
-Pens with a high price tag should also be stored horizontally without ink.
+Ink pens and collectible fountain pens should be stored in a cool, dry area, preferably without ink.
 Purchasing a collectible case or dry box is also a good idea to prevent moisture and protect your pens from direct sunlight.

 How to Store Collectible Journals

 The best way to store collectible journals is to place them in acid-free boxes.
 These journals should also be wrapped in archive-quality paper for extra protection.

 How to Store Collectible Knives